sahuaman83/sahuaman83/README.md

 I'm Aman, MCA student at NIT Kurukshetra.
 I claims myself as hardworking, quick learning ability, highly motivated in building practical skills and keen to develop understanding in IT field.
-I really enjoy solving real-world problem by converting my thoughts and ideas into a working code.
+I really enjoy solving real-world problems by converting my thoughts and ideas into a working code.
 I have experience working with a range of different programming languages, frameworks  I am always looking for opportunities to work with innovation and creativity.

 ```
 Programmer (noun): A machine that turns coffee into code.